taliafabs/STA302-TermPaper1/README.md

 ## Overview

-Statement on Large Language Models (LLM's):
+Statement on Large Language Models (LLM's): The Large Language Model (LLM) Chat GPT-3.5 was used for the purposes of this paper.

 ## File Structure